 Electronic packages may be transmitted by email to Patricia.Watts@faa.gov.
 Hard copies should be forwarded with a cover letter to the attention of:

 Patricia Watts, Ph.D., Program Director

 Atlantic City International Airport, NJ 08405

 The submission period begins on April 20, 2018.
-Submissions must be sent by 11:59 pm Pacific daylight time on June 1, 2018.
+Submissions must be sent by noon eastern time on July 9, 2018.
 The timeliness of submissions will be determined by the postmark (if sent in hard copy) or time stamp of the recipient (if emailed).
 Competition administrators assume no responsibility for lost or untimely submissions for any reason.